Blueberry Sugar Cookies

 For full instructions, see the recipe card below.

-• For rounder cookies, immediately place a circle cookie cutter or mug (that is larger in diameter than your cookie) on top of a warm, oddly-shaped cookie.
-Move it around in a circular motion.
-This step (aka the cookie scoot) turns them into the more aesthetic, perfectly round cookies you see online!
-However, it’s not necessary and purely for pretty plating purposes. 🙂
+• For rounder cookies, place a large circular cutter or mug on top of a freshly baked, warm cookie.
+Move it around in a circular motion until your cookie is perfectly round!
+This step is totally optional and purely for plating purposes! 🙂

 Blueberry cookies on parchment paper on table.